BobbyDMullinsIII/OS-MainlineProject2/Qt_install_instructions.md

 ![image4](https://user-images.githubusercontent.com/61435002/202375355-496ffecb-c047-4af8-a8ab-3b632d16b1d5.png) <br/>

-**4.** After that, agree to the license agreement and the standard 'Qt' start menu shortcut, and wait for install.
-It should take around 4 to 5GB of space. <br/><br/>
+**4.** After that, agree to the license agreement and the standard 'Qt' start menu shortcut, and install.
+It should take around 4 to 5GB of space and take some time. <br/><br/>

 **5.** After the install finishes, it might open a stand alone Qt editor.
 Just ignore it and close it. <br/><br/>